 effect (the “temperature inversion”) also condenses moisture as mist.

 a metre or so above ground level) kills the foliage of many of our rainforest

 seedlings.
 As a result, seedlings of lilly pilly (Acmena smithii), red

 ash (Alphitonia excelsa) and euodia (Melicope micrococca) benefit

 from the shelter of hardier natives, such as water gum and wattles.

-Although the open grassy areas are frosty, the forested areas are not.
+The open grassy areas are frosty, but the forested areas are not.
 The trees keep warmth in and frost out.
-Much of a tree is water, and this warms during
+Much of a tree is water, which warms during

-the day then releases this warmth at night.
+the day then releases the warmth at night.
 As well as that, the tree's foliage slows

 down the cold air which streams down from the surrounding hills at night.This same foliage shields the ground from radiating its heat to the cold sky.